Platform Economic Architecture (PEA).

 Introducing PEA

-PEA brings a structured, disciplined approach to:
+PEA provides a structured approach to:

 -